 🍴 Serving suggestions

-We usually go down the granola, natural yogurt and fresh berry route.
+We usually go down the granola, natural yogurt, and fresh berry route.
 It’s such an easy and healthy breakfast!
-It looks pretty too, don’t you think?

-My kids often enjoy a bowl of granola with almond milk.
-It’s become quite a popular after school snack around these parts.
+My kids often enjoy a bowl of peanut butter granola with almond milk and sliced banana.
+It’s become quite a popular after-school snack in this house.

-And sometimes, we just eat it straight out of the jar!
+And sometimes, we just eat it straight out of the jar for snacks!
 Now you know why I keep the granola nice and chunky!

 - Make the granola vegan by replacing the honey with golden syrup or maple syrup.